Meet a Manatee: Una

 Una is known to be pretty social.
 When she was being tracked, she was regularly seen feeding and hanging out with other manatees, and she was once recorded spending six days with fellow adoptee Rocket.
 She can also be a traveler!
 Ten months after she was released, Una traveled 130 miles from Blue Spring State Park to Jacksonville, Florida, where she was initially rescued.
 Because it was winter, and she showed signs of cold stress, Una was captured and released back at the warm waters of Blue Spring State Park.

 After the Jacksonville incident, Una reacclimated well to life in the wild.
 She was known to travel in the St. Johns River and continued to visit Blue Spring in the winter.
 She brought in her first calf for the 2010 – 2011 winter season and had another calf named Flower in 2013 (this is a “baby name” and not permanent until the calf has identifying scars).
 Then in November 2013, Una came into the park with fishing line entanglement on her right flipper.
 The next season, she came in with line entanglement on her left flipper.
 Unfortunately, plans for a capture were unsuccessful both years.
 The following season, Una came in to Blue Spring with even more fishing line entanglement that connected both of her flippers.
 Luckily, the connecting line was able to be cut, but line on each flipper remained.
 A rescue was again considered until researchers noticed that she was pregnant.
 Finally, in November 2016, Una and her large calf were captured and transported to SeaWorld Orlando to have the embedded line removed.
 Una and the calf, named “Mr. Baby,” were released on December 12, 2017 at Blue Spring State Park.
-Mom and calf went their separate ways as Mr. Baby was weaned by this time, and Una has done well since her release.
+Mom and calf went their separate ways as Mr. Baby was weaned by this time.
+In November 2019, Una arrived at Blue Spring with her third calf.
+Una and the calf have been present at Blue Spring nearly every cool day this winter.

 Each person who adopts Una will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.
 Proceeds from adoptions of Una will go to the Manatee Rescue & Rehabilitation Partnership (MRP), a cooperative of agencies, organizations, and oceanaria with a mission to rescue, rehabilitate, and release manatees (Save the Manatee Club is a charter member and MRP partner).
 For more information about adopting Una, go to Save the Manatee Club’s Adopt-A-Manatee® page, or call 1-800-432-JOIN (5646).